Fire Service demands N9bn to fight disasters - Vanguard News

 By Omeiza Ajayi

-“Today, Mr. President is commissioning 12 out of the forty four (44) modern fire fighting trucks approved by the Federal Executive Council in 2017 and 2018.
-Although, nineteen (19) out this balance is ready for shipment and 13 at finishing stages of production, the Service cannot take delivery of these equipment due to cuts in the 2018 and 2019 Federal Fire Service Capital budget proposal.
+“Today, Mr. President is commissioning 12 out of the forty-four (44) modern firefighting trucks approved by the Federal Executive Council in 2017 and 2018.
+Although nineteen (19) out this balance is ready for shipment and 13 at finishing stages of production, the Service cannot take delivery of this equipment due to cuts in the 2018 and 2019 Federal Fire Service Capital budget proposal.

 “This is in spite of all appeal made to the appropriate authorities to retain the Service’s budget as proposed.
 It is in this regard that I am seeking the intervention of Mr. President through the Secretary to the Government of the Federation for special intervention funds in the sum of N9.20 billion to enable delivery of the remaining equipment as it will go a long way in addressing the fire fighting mobile asset deficit across the country,” he appealed.

-Secretary to the Government of the Federation, SGF, Boss Mustapha, who was represented, said the present administration is committed to the safety of lives and property of Nigerians and foreigners alike.
+Secretary to the Government of the Federal SGF, Boss Mustapha, who was represented, said the present administration is committed to the safety of lives and property of Nigerians and Foreigners alike.

 “Due to this commitment, the immediate past Federal Executive Council FEC approved the procurement of these equipment to enable the Federal Fire Service provide the necessary fire cover to public and private investment in order to boost the economy in